 Sixth, Home Inspections.
 Most often, your Realtor will suggest a home inspector, but ask them to give you information on a few different ones.
 Then, when calling to schedule your home inspection, ask them how much they charge for each type of inspection–including the wind mitigation report.
 There are people who do just wind mitigation reports, so ask your insurance agent for a list of them.
 You may find that some who only do wind mitigation reports will be as much as a $100 less than the home inspector sliding it in on you at the time of the home inspection.

 Seventh, watch the time frames in your purchase and sale agreement, but do not allow a seller or Realtor to rush your inspections.
 Putting inspections, appraisals, surveys, water and septic testing, and other items in the proper sequence could save you hundreds of dollars.
-If you would like the best order for your mortgage loan circumstance, and type of purchase and sales agreement, please ask us at Solutions First Mortgage Inc.
+If you would like the best order for your mortgage loan circumstance, and type of purchase and sales agreement, please ask us at Solutions First Team.

 Eighth, all too often, we see borrowers over spend or have items simply thrown at them.
 An elevation certificate for $275 when they could of received a copy of the recorded one at the county office for $10, is just one example.
 Taking the time to ask questions could save you hundreds of dollars for receiving the same service for a better price.